ooova/ooova.github.io/cortex-m-tooling/linux-tool-set-example-for-cortex-m.md

 ## 6 Flash firmware and debug

-To get an original comprehensive quid visit [this beautiful post](https://cycling-touring.net/2018/12/flashing-and-debugging-stm32-microcontrollers-under-linux).<br>
+To get an original comprehensive guidance visit [this beautiful post](https://cycling-touring.net/2018/12/flashing-and-debugging-stm32-microcontrollers-under-linux).<br>
 In short terms, all that you need are [OpenOCD](https://openocd.org/) as connection server and `GDB` as a debug server for your target device.<br>
 The `GDB` ('arm-none-eabi-gdb') should be already installed if you follow the 1-st paragraph of this post.<br>
 How to deal with OpenOCD: